 Black Stone Acquisition.
 In May 1996, we acquired 100% of the capital stock of Black Stone Oil Company and interests in producing and undeveloped oil and gas properties located in South Texas for \$100.4 million.
 We acquired interests in 19 wells (7.7 net to us) that were located in the Double A Wells field in Polk County, Texas and we became the operator of most of the wells in the field.
 The net proved reserves acquired in this acquisition were estimated at 5.9 MMBbls of oil and 100.4 Bcf of natural gas.
+We divested of these properties in 2012.

 Sonat Acquisition.
 In July 1995, we purchased interests in certain producing oil and gas properties located in East Texas and North Louisiana from Sonat Inc. for \$48.1 million.
 We acquired interests in 319 producing wells (188.0 net to us).
-The acquisition included interests in the Logansport, Beckville, Waskom, Blocker and Hico-Knowles fields.
+The acquisition included interests in the Logansport, Beckville, Waskom, Hico-Knowles, and Blocker fields.
 The net proved reserves acquired in this acquisition were estimated at 0.8 MMBbls of oil and 104.7 Bcf of natural gas.
+We divested of the Hico-Knowles field in 2012.